yuchengstudio/cortex-M/cortex-M4/SAME54/25_NVMCTRL_Nonvolatile Memory Controller/NVMCTRL_write_fuse_example.md

 	/* Set address, command will be issued elsewhere */ NVMCTRL->ADDR.reg = NVMCTRL_USER;
-	/* Erase the page buffer before buffering new data */ NVMCTRL->CTRLB.reg = NVMCTRL_CTRLB_CMD_PBC | NVMCTRL_CTRLB_CMDEX_KEY;
+	/* Erase the page buffer before buffering new data */ /*1.NVMCTRL_CTRLB_CMD_PBC mean Page Buffer Clear - Clears the page buffer.*/ /*2.this bit group should be written with the key value 0xA5 to enable the command written to CMD*/ NVMCTRL->CTRLB.reg = NVMCTRL_CTRLB_CMD_PBC | NVMCTRL_CTRLB_CMDEX_KEY;
 	/* Wait for NVM command to complete */ while (!(NVMCTRL->STATUS.reg & NVMCTRL_STATUS_READY));